lukso-network/docs/docs/tools/lsp-factoryjs/deployment/05-contract-deployment-options.md

 ### Custom Digital Asset Deployment

-Deploying a [`LSP7DigitalAsset`](../classes/lsp7-digital-asset) or [`LSP8IdentifiableDigitalAsset`](../classes/lsp8-identifiable-digital-asset) involves deploying only one contract so these standards share the same `contractDeploymentOptions` object structure:
+Because deploying an [`LSP7DigitalAsset`](../classes/lsp7-digital-asset) or an [`LSP8IdentifiableDigitalAsset`](../classes/lsp8-identifiable-digital-asset) involves the deployment of one single contract, the standards share the same `contractDeploymentOptions` object structure

 ```javascript title="Deploying an LSP7 Digital Asset with a specified base contract address"
 lspFactory.LSP7DigitalAsset.deploy({...}, {